Subdivisions of Palestine

-The subdivisions of the State of Palestine are created by the PNA.
+The subdivisions of the State of Palestine are created by the Palestinian National Authority (PNA).
 The PNA does not control all the entities that it claims and it is only partly recognized as a sovereign state.
 The Oslo Accords describe different levels of control for areas named A, B, C.

-There are two main areas claimed by the PNA, the Gaza Strip, which is fully Area A and the West Bank which is A, B, C. Since 2007 there exist two governments claiming to be legitimate governments of the State of Palestine, one has control on the Gaza Strip, the other only in the West Bank.
+There are two main areas claimed by the PNA: the Gaza Strip, which is fully Area A, and the West Bank which is A, B, C. Since 2007, two governments claim to be legitimate governments of the State of Palestine; one has control of the Gaza Strip, the other of the West Bank.